axhertz/SimplicityDoneRight/README.md

 # SimplicityDoneRight

-This is the code base of the evalaution shown in the work "Simplicity Done Right for Join Ordering".
+This is the code base of the evaluation shown in the work "Simplicity Done Right for Join Ordering".

 ## Modules